 The DFE has given us the freedom to use the Pupil Premium as we see fit, based on the knowledge of our pupils’ needs.

-At Tyntesfield, we continued to use the additional funding to support a variety of strategies to best meet the needs of each individual child for whom the grant funding was allocated, including:
+Following this meeting, leadership meet to discuss how to effectively use the additional funding to support a variety of strategies to best meet the needs of each individual child for whom the grant funding was allocated.
+Strategies across Tyntesfield include:

 • high quality, inclusive teaching.